kevin-chau/SuperMarioWorldJS/README.md

 That's it to start playing!

+`npm start` will also run a `watch` task that continuously monitors the `src` and `static` directories, automatically triggering a build process and browser refresh if anything changes.

 # Building
-This project uses `gulp` to build and minify the source code via UglifyJS2.
+SuperMarioWorldJS uses `gulp` to build and minify the source code via `UglifyJS`.
 To build the project, run:

     npm run production

-This will copy uglified and minified scripts to the `build/` folder.
+This will copy the minified scripts to the `build/` folder.
+Additionally, asset images will be copied with lossy compression using `pngquant` and JSON atlases will be minified using `JSON.minify`.

-It will also run a `watch` task that continuously monitors the source files and automatically triggers a build process and browser refresh if anything changes.

 To clean the build folder: